snphillips/nofrillztwitter/README.md

 `nodemon app.js`

 Open a browser window to http://localhost:3000/ where you should see a "Hello World" message.
-To test if you can connect to the twitter API, vist http://localhost:3000/tweets/bananas.
+To test if you are connecting to the twitter API, vist http://localhost:3000/tweets/bananas.
 You should see a json with tweets about bananas.

 <img src="https://i.imgur.com/3bvGapG.png" width="500" alt="screengrab of server">